kojak/genesis/README.md

 Installation Instructions
 ------------------------

-You must first create a deployment server and make sure that all future web applciation server have network access to it.
+You must first create a deployment server and make sure that all future web applciation servers you deploy have network access to it.
 Checkout the contents of the Genesis git repository to a suitable directory on your target host and execute the relevant Stackscript.
-The target host must have network conn
 ```
 [root@localhost]# cd ~/workspace
 [root@localhost]# git clone https://github.com/sbadakhc/geneis.git